Deadline to Submit Abstracts: October 26, 2020

 - All accepted Abstracts will be published in Metabolism, Editor-in-Chief: Christos S. Mantzoros, MD, DSc, PhD h.c. mult

-- Accepted Abstracts will have poster presentation at the meeting.
+- Accepted Abstracts will have virtual poster presentation.

-- Top Abstracts will be selected for oral presentation at the meeting.
+- Top Abstracts will be selected for oral presentation on the virtual platform

 - In some cases, the committee may consider Late Breaking Abstracts for oral presentation.

 - Top 4 Abstracts will receive awards and cash prizes

 ***Please note, if an author wishes to make changes or withdrawal their abstract, they must contact the WCIRDC team no later than November 13, 2020.
 WCIRDC cannot guarantee that any change or withdrawal requests submitted after this date will be accommodated.
 All requests should be submitted via e-mail to firstname.lastname@example.org

 Late Breaking Abstract Submission will be open from November 2 - 16, 2020.